-OUTER RAINBANDS - affecting & spreading across Southeastern & Southern Vietnam.
-Cloudy/Rainy

-    Conditions w/ moderate to strong winds (<62 kph) will be expected along these bands (click here to

-    know more about Rainbands).
+RAINBANDS - affecting & spreading across some portions of Spratly Islands.
+Cloudy/Rainy Conditions w/ light to moderate winds (<44 kph) will be expected along these bands (click here to know more about Rainbands).

-    Important Note: Please keep in mind that the above forecast outlook, effects-hazards, current

-    monsoon intensity, & tropical cyclone watch changes every 6 to 12 hrs!
+Important Note: Please keep in mind that the above forecast outlook, effects-hazards, current monsoon intensity, & tropical cyclone watch changes every 6 to 12 hrs!

 TSR Wind Probabilities: Current to 3 days Ahead

 NASA TRMM Page: PAKHAR's Rainrate Archives (in mm/hr)

 >> To know the meteorological terminologies and acronyms used on this update visit the ff: